 NEWS FLASH: Lack of sleep causes sugar cravings.
 Why?
 Because your body is tired and searching for a quick energy source aka sugar baby.
 Our bodies are smart, they want to survive and function so if you were a jerk and stayed up late last night, it’s going to give you sugar cravings because it needs to make up for the lack of energy it has.
 Was watching who got that last rose worth it?
 I think not.

 Our culture treats sleep like crap.
 We glorify “all-nighters” and say “I’ll sleep when I’m dead” as if it’s something to be proud of.
 It’s not.
-Lack of sleep not only causes sugar cravings, but it also increases cortisol (stress hormone) halts your weight loss (yes girl, yes) and decreases your cognitive function (you aren’t living your best life.)
+Lack of sleep not only causes sugar cravings, but it also increases cortisol (stress hormone) halts your weight loss (yes girl, yes), and decreases your cognitive function (you aren’t living your best life.)
 Not to mention, lack of sleep increases the risk of diabetes, depression, and f’s with your hormones.

-Point being, prioritize your Zzz’s
+The point being, prioritize your Zzz’s